shauntmcgovern/ThisIsDirectWordFromLarryHoover/README.md

 computer art, visual design and many different biological understandings of sciences, human sciences, human law and present justification and pyschology.
-The daemon is in real understood reality.
+The daemon is in real understood reality and the most trusted daemon law body here and now and in the court of law here and now.